Seyi-Ojo/Seyi-Ojo/README.md

 **Here's a quick summary about me**:
 - 😊 I am Mayowa O. Ojo
 - 😊 Pronouns: She/Her
-- 💡 Fun fact: I'm currently studying Cloud Engineering at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: I just graduated from the Cloud Engineering track at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 💡 I am interested in Flutter for Mobile Development and Cloud Engineering.
+- 💡 I am interested in Cloud Engineering and a little Flutter for Mobile App Development.
 - 💡 Education: I am a Computer Science student at UoP, USA.
-- 🌱 I’m currently learning Cloud Engineering and Development, JavaScript and Flutter.
+- 🌱 I’m currently learning Cloud Engineering and I have a solid foundation in the use of DevOps tools like Ansible, Terraform, Git, Jenkins, Prometheus, etc.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Cloud Engineering (Intern or Junior level), Software Engineering, Mobile development.
-- 📫 You can contact me by emailing seyidiamond11@gmail.com.
+- 📫 You can contact me by emailing mayowaoluwaseyiojo@gmail.com.

 ---